gerald525/react-table-2/README.md

 #### React-Table-2 is a continuation of [facebook/fixed-data-table](https://github.com/facebook/fixed-data-table).
 The original repo is no longer maintained and has many pull requests awaiting response.

-FixedDataTable is a React component for building and presenting data in a flexible, powerful way.
+ReactTable is a React component for building and presenting data in a flexible, powerful way.
 It supports standard table features, like headers, columns, rows, header groupings, and both fixed-position and scrolling columns.

 The table was designed to handle thousands of rows of data without sacrificing performance.
-Scrolling smoothly is a first-class goal of FixedDataTable and it's architected in a way to allow for flexibility and extensibility.
+Scrolling smoothly is a first-class goal of ReactTable and it's architected in a way to allow for flexibility and extensibility.

-Features of FixedDataTable:
+Features of ReactTable:
 * Fixed headers and footer
 * Both fixed and scrollable columns
 * Handling huge amounts of data